The Jerusalem Trust’s Small Grants to Schools Scheme

 - No of children studying RE;

-- A list of resources you wish to purchase with prices and ISBN/catalogue numbers (with catalogue numbers please indicate which supplier on the application form);
+- A list of resources you wish to purchase with prices and ISBN-13/catalogue numbers (supplier identified in the main paragraph for catalogue numbers);

 Please read the FAQs for further information before making an application.